Recognition of skills acquired abroad

 Please follow these instructions to submit your comparative evaluation application.

 Your documents must be written entirely in French or English.
-Otherwise, they must be accompanied by a translation into French or English carried out by a recognized translator.
+Otherwise, they must be accompanied by an original translation, in hard copy, into French or English carried out by a recognized translator.
 The seals and certification marks of all documents must also be translated.

 Complete and sign the form